Driving Test Failures

 and How to Avoid Them

-Extracts from www.Lofaway2Pass.com by kind permission Diane Hall, DSA(ADI), TFT-Alg.
+With the help of extracts from www.Lofaway2Pass.com by kind permission Diane Hall, DVSA(ADI), TFT-Alg.
 (Author).

 and the first time pass rate is even lower!

-Driving Standards Agency has published a list of the top ten reasons for failure, and not surprisingly, every manoeuvre features on this list.
-However, the majority of test candidates who fail do so because of a lack of planning and judgement.
+Failing to look properly at junctions and not using mirrors effectively are the top reasons people failed following changes made to the driving test in 2017.
+Driving Standards Agency has published a list of the top ten reasons for failure, However, the majority of test candidates who fail do so because of a lack of planning and judgement.
 You may be physically able to drive to a high standard, but this is not enough to ensure a test pass.

 As well as being able to drive, you have to have an awareness of what's happening around you, and to act accordingly.
 However, this is where the problems arise during the test, because nerves can play such a large part on how you are able to perform on the day.
 So many people say after their test: 'but I never do that normally!'

 A recent survey* showed that over half of the people questioned thought that they would fail their test because of 'doing something silly' on the day that they wouldn't normally do on a driving lesson.
 Furthermore, ninety percent believed that their negative thoughts and resulting nerves would have an impact on their test result.

 In the same survey, ninety-five percent of people said it would be wonderful if they could go for their test feeling: 'excited because I have absolute belief and confidence in my ability to pass'.
 My belief is that if you work through the various exercises and techniques in this book, you can have this feeling, and if you go for your test feeling this confident in your ability, then you will have the best chance possible of passing your test on the first attempt.